Hecht-Lancaster & Buzzell Music: Origin, Cromwell Music association, and Leigh Music

 Hecht-Lancaster Productions first published the music from their film Marty in April and June 1955 through Cromwell Music.
 This gave way for a series of interpretations by various artists of Martys theme song.
-Hecht-Lancaster Productions' next film soundtrack, The Kentuckian, composed by Bernard Herrmann, was published through Frank Loesser's publishing company, Frank Music, Inc. It is unknown what kind of deal Hecht and Lancaster worked out with Frank Loesser, or if Hermann had a publishing deal directly with Loesser.
+Hecht-Lancaster Productions' next film soundtrack, The Kentuckian, composed by Bernard Herrmann, was published through Frank Loesser's publishing company, Frank Music, Inc. It is unknown what kind of deal Hecht and Lancaster worked out with Frank Loesser, or if Herrmann had a publishing deal directly with Loesser.

 In June 1956, it was announced that Hecht, Lancaster, and Buzzell had formed their own music publishing company, Leigh Music, Inc., which would be co-publishing music from their 1956 film Trapeze with Cromwell Music.
 The name of the company was based on Buzzell's daughter Cynthia Leigh Buzzell (Hecht and Lancaster frequently named their companies after their children).
 On July 6, 1956, the title song, Trapeze, was co-published through Cromwell Music and Leigh Music.
 By the second song co-published, Lola's Theme, on August 24, 1956, Leigh Music had been renamed Hecht-Lancaster & Buzzell Music, Inc. The new company was listed under the same address as Cromwell Music: 151 West 46th Street, New York City.
 Lola's Theme also received various interpretations and singles.

 In mid-July 1956, the Hollywood-based Record Releasing Corporation approached Hecht-Lancaster Productions regarding a music deal, though no information surfaced as to future plans.